gibson042/canonicaljson-go/README.md

     Package canonicaljson implements canonical serialization of Go objects to JSON as specified in "JSON Canonical Form" Internet Draft https://tools.ietf.org/html/draft-staykov-hu-json-canonical-form-00 and
-    extended to include shortest-representation normalization of all strings (both keys and values).
-The provided interface should match that of standard package "encoding/json" (from which it is derived) wherever they overlap (and in fact, this package is essentially a 2016-03-09 fork from
+    updated to include non-exponential integer representation and shortest-representation normalization of all strings (both keys and values).
+The provided interface should match that of standard package "encoding/json" (from which it is derived) wherever they overlap (and in fact, this package is essentially a 2016-03-09 fork from golang/go@9d77ad8d34ce56e182adc30cd21af50a4b00932c:src/encoding/json ).
-    golang/go@9d77ad8d34ce56e182adc30cd21af50a4b00932c:src/encoding/json ).
     Notable differences: